Empowering Graph Representation Learning with Test-Time Graph Transformation: Related Work

 \textbf{Graph Structure Learning \& Graph Data Augmentation.} Graph structure learning and graph data augmentation both aim to improve GNNs' generalization performance by augmenting the (training) graph data~\citep{zhao2022graph}, either learning the graph from scratch~\citep{franceschi2019learning,jin2020graph,chen2020iterative,zhao2021data} or perturbing the graph in a rule-based way~\citep{Rong2020DropEdge,feng2020graph,ding2022data}.
 While our work also modifies the graph data, we focus on modifying the test data and not impacting the model training process.

 \textbf{Test-time Training.} Our work is also related to test-time training~\citep{sun2020test,wang2021tent,liu2021ttt++,zhang2021memo,zhang2022test}, which has raised a surge of interest in computer vision recently.
 To handle out-of-distribution data, \citet{sun2020test} propose the pioneer work of test-time training (TTT) by optimizing feature extractor via an auxiliary task loss.
 However, TTT alters training to jointly optimize the supervised loss and auxiliary task loss.
 To remove the need for training an auxiliary task, Tent~\citep{wang2021tent} proposes to minimize the prediction entropy at test-time.
-It is worth noting that Tent works by adapting the statistics and parameters in batch normalization (BN) layers, which may not always be employed by modern GNNs.
-In this work, we focus on a novel perspective of adapting the test graph data instead of the model, which makes no assumptions about the particular training procedure or architecture.
+Tent works by adapting the parameters in batch normalization layers, which may not always be employed by modern GNNs.
+In this work, we focus on a novel perspective of adapting the test graph data, which makes no assumptions about the particular training procedure or architecture.